-Responsible Party: Community Development, Human Services Funding: HUD programs (LEAP, CDBG) Timeframe: Complete housing conditions survey by December 20272025.
-Design additional rehabilitation program by June 2026.
-Review funding opportunities annually and pursue funding when available, at least every other year; establish lead abatement program, and rental rehabilitation program, and additional program in response to the housing conditions survey within six months of receiving funding.
+Responsible Party: Community Development, Human Services Funding: HUD programs (LEAP, CDBG) Timeframe: Complete housing conditions survey by December 20272025 .
+Design additional rehabilitation program by June 2026 .
+Review funding opportunities annually and pursue funding when available, at least every other year ; establish lead abatement program, and rental rehabilitation program, and additional program in response to the housing conditions survey within six months of receiving funding.

 Quantified Objective: Assist 50 lower-income homeowners and 50 rental units with necessary home safety rehabilitation projects.

 PROGRAM 4-4 CODE ENFORCEMENT.
 The County will continue to implement code enforcement activities on a complaint basis and, if .
 The County will evaluate the need for conducting code enforcement on a proactive basis in any area of the Ceounty and, if needed, will enact a proactive code enforcement process for ensuring compliance with building and property maintenance codes, which will include property maintenance, abandoned vehicles, housing conditions, overall blight, and health and safety concerns.
-If proactive enforcement is determined to be needed, priority will be given in lower-income areas such as Country Club, Lincoln Village, Garden Acres, and Kennedy.
+If proactive enforcement is determined to be needed, priority will be given in lower-income areas and areas of concentrated poverty such as August, Country Club, Lincoln Village, Garden Acres, and Kennedy, and the unincorporated area north of the City of Tracy.